solidi/writing/41-the-next-fantastic-software-project-code-name.md

 I first experienced naming things *differently* while developing software in a team.
 The websites and apps we built did not have adored handles.
 But the blades on a server rack *did* have names.
 They were the *pets* hosting these projects.

-Each server had a name from one of the Greek/Roman gods. `Pollux,` `Apollo,` `Castor,` all had a memorable name and function. `Castor` was the webserver, `Pollux` was the file server.
+Each server had a name from one of the Greek/Roman gods. `Pollux,` `Apollo,` `Castor,` all had a memorable function. `Castor` was the webserver, `Pollux` was the file server.
 The list went on down each metallic bay.
 And when we added a server, [we plotted how](https://datatracker.ietf.org/doc/html/rfc1178) to name it well. `Hermes,` one of our later additions, was where we dropped questionable payloads; it was a mess of libations.

 These names and their power are *pervasive*, sticky in my mind forever.
 But today, naming servers this way is archaic and challenges the discussed [pets/cattle metaphor](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 If I squint hard enough, the names could be construed as fungible parts.